pragma-/Plang/README.md

 <!-- md-toc-end -->

 ## Implementation
-Plang automatically prints the value and type of the last statement of the program.
+Plang automatically prints the value of the last statement of the program.
 To prevent this, use the `return` keyword (or construct any statement that doesn't yield a value) as the last statement.

 You may print the values of any statements explicitly by using the `println` function.